Chandler was an accident

 Just LOOK at Chandler's Mother and then at Monica.
 The resemblance is uncanny.

-- This troper always thought Rachel and Chandler's mother looked alike.
+- Rachel's mother and Chandler's mother looked alike.